 Chanukah food traditions have their origins in the first years that the holiday was celebrated, and are meant to remind us of certain miracles associated with the events of Chanukah itself.
 And of course, remembering the miracles and the freedom that we're all celebrating adds a special flavor to everything that’s served.

-I am going to give you my donut recipe, actually they are really called donoughts as the hole in the middle resembles a zero and is surrounded by dough, simple isn’t it.
+I am going to give you my donut recipe - actually, they are really called doughnut as the hole in the middle resembles a zero and is surrounded by dough, simple isn’t it.

 Hanukkah donuts recipe

 - 3 cups warm milk (30 seconds in the microwave does the trick)

 - 2 teaspoon salt

 In a medium bowl, dissolve the yeast in the warm water.

 Add the milk, margarine or butter, egg, sugar, and salt, and blend with an electric mixer until smooth.
 Add half the flour and mix for 30 seconds.